-- -6 The globalServiceID supplied by the service property cannot be not found. - -14 The DRM system identifier provided is not supported by or is not known to the Receiver.
+- -6 The global Service property cannot be not found. - -14 The DRM system identifier provided is not supported by or is not known to the Receiver.

 In the case of the AMP, when the DRM Operation API is used by the Broadcaster Application to ask the Receiver to fetch a particular DRM license file from the broadcast Entitlement Management service, the message object may include key/value pairs to specify the Content-Location of the file.